Journey to the Savage Planet

 Journey to the Savage Planet is a 2020 action-adventure game developed by Typhoon Studios and published by 505 Games.
 It was originally released for Windows, PlayStation 4 and Xbox One on January 28, 2020, followed by a Nintendo Switch port on May 21, 2020.
-An upgraded version of the game titled Journey to the Savage Planet: Employee of the Month Edition was released for Stadia as a timed exclusive (due to Google's ownership of the studio) on February 1, 2021 and for PlayStation 5 and Xbox Series X/S on February 14, 2023.
+An upgraded version of the game titled Journey to the Savage Planet: Employee of the Month Edition was released for Stadia as a timed exclusive (due to Google's ownership of the studio) on February 1, 2021, and for PlayStation 5 and Xbox Series X/S on February 14, 2023.

-A sequel developed and published by Raccoon Logic Studios, titled Revenge of the Savage Planet, was released for PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on May 8, 2025.
+A sequel developed and published by Raccoon Logic, titled Revenge of the Savage Planet, was released for PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on May 8, 2025.

 Gameplay

 Journey to the Savage Planet is an action-adventure game played from a first-person perspective.
 In the game, players are tasked to explore ARY-26, a colorful planet inhabited by various alien lifeforms such as Pufferbird, Barfer, and Floopsnoot.
 The player's main task is to catalogue various alien flora and fauna, and collect the resources needed to craft new items and upgrades, such as jetpacks and grappling hooks, which enable the players to reach previously inaccessible areas.
 Players will encounter various hostile lifeforms, which can be defeated using weapons such as laser guns and throwable items such as acid grenades.
 The game can be played cooperatively with another player.